NOTICE OF EXECUTION SALE State of North Carolina County of Cumberland in the General Court of Justice Superior Court Division File Number 19CVS000895

 The Cumberland County Sheriff’s Office in Fayetteville, North Carolina gives notice that items seized by Order of Writ of Execution will be sold by Auction commencing of Wednesday July 22, 2020 at 10:00 a.m. at 117 Dick Street Fayetteville, NC 28301.
 Registration of bidders will begin at 9:30 a.m.

-UNDER AND BY VIRTUE OF A WRIT OF EXECUTION issued pursuant to the judgment entered on January 28, 2016, in Cumberland County case number 15CVS8590 and a writ of execution being issued by the Clerk of Superior Court of Cumberland County on October 19, 2018, directed to the undersigned Sheriff from the Clerk of Superior Court in the above-referenced civil action.
-The below listed property, that is, such right, title, and interest that the judgment debtor owned or may have owned at the time of the docketing of the judgment in this county, or owns or may own in the following described real property , which is subject to sale under execution, will be offered at auction for cash to the highest bidder on the 30th day of January, 2019 at 10:00 a.m., on the front steps of the Cumberland County Courthouse, 117 Dick Street, Fayetteville, North Carolina, described as follows:
+UNDER AND BY VIRTUE OF A WRIT OF EXECUTION issued pursuant to the judgment entered on January 28, 2016, in Cumberland County case number 19CVS895 and a Writ of Execution being issued by the Clerk of Superior Court of Cumberland County on January 2, 2020, directed to the undersigned Sheriff from the Clerk of Superior Court in the above-referenced civil action.
+The below listed property, that is, such right, title and interest that the judgment debtor owned or may have owned at the time of the docketing of the judgement in this county, or owns or may own in the following described real property , which is subject to sale under execution, will be offered at auction for cash to the highest bidder on the 22nd day of July, 2020 at 10:00 AM., on the front steps of the Cumberland County Courthouse, 117 Dick Street, Fayetteville, North Carolina, described as follows:

 The sale shall be held open for ten (10) days for the filing of upset bids as required by law.
 Thereafter, the successful bidder shall be required to complete the transaction at the time and place set or as determined by the Clerk of Superior Court.
 No sale is final until confirmed by the Clerk of Superior Court of the county from which the judgment and writ of execution issued.

-This sale is subject to and shall be governed by the provisions of Article 29B of Chapter 1 of the North Carolina General Statues.
+This sale is subject to and shall be governed by the provisions of Article 29B of Chapter 1 of the North Carolina General statutes.